acg/alangrow.com/content/blog/turn-vim-into-excel-tips-for-tabular-data-editing.html.md

 ## But What About Formulas and Calculations?! ##

-It's true, Excel does far more than just edit tabular data.
-Vim is just ("just") an editor.
+It's true, Excel does way more than just edit tabular data.
+Vim is "just" an editor.

-However, if you're using Vim, chances are you're a competent programmer.
-Chances are you can write programs to manipulate tabular data.
-So how about this arrangement:

-1. A tsv that contains formulas, calculations, and other potentially interpreted data.
+If you're up for some programming, this approach might work for you:

+1. Start with your data tsv.
+2. Mirror it with a second "formula tsv" that contains interpreted cells.
-2. A program that will process that tsv and "render" a tsv with calculated data.
+3. Write a program that will apply (2) to (1), "rendering" a tsv with calculated data.
-3. The ability to quickly switch between these tsvs.

-I haven't put this to the test, just throwing out ideas.
+4. View (3) in a read-only buffer.
+Separately edit the data and formula tsvs.

+If you're not up for that, I [hear good things](https://twitter.com/hillelogram/status/1455949281165250561) about [VisiData](https://www.visidata.org).